 For example, using a wide, overhand grip for the pull-up actually incorporates more of the teres major, due to its location (below the armpit) and function.

-The teres major is a shoulder muscle that functions to pull the upper arm back into extension and rotate it toward medially or inward towards the trunk.
+The teres major is a shoulder muscle that functions to pull the upper arm back into extension and rotate it medially or inward towards the trunk.

 Normally, the lats take over as the dominant muscle when performing pull-ups using a close and medium grip.
 But when using a wider grip, this smaller muscle takes on more responsibility.